kaimiseeker/api_proposal/README.md

 * Type: array[string]
 * Description: List of asset symbols that are permitted for deposit.
 * Example: ["ETH", "USDC", "DAI"], default = all
 * If allowed is used, disallowed is ignored.
+* default: all assets on Vaults.fyi
 4. disallowedAssets
 * Type: array[string]
 * Description: List of asset symbols that are not permitted for deposit.